 ConvertKit also allows you to build very smart (and responsive) landing pages without needing any additional tools such as LeadPages.

-And if you do use ConvertKit opt-in forms on your website, you can stop them showing to people who have already signed up.
+And if you do use ConvertKit opt-in forms on your website, you can stop them showing to people who have already signed up which is pretty neat.

 You can either just hide the form, or you can show them something else instead…